Do I need my wisdom teeth removed?

 What is the recovery period for wisdom tooth removal?

 Post-procedure, it’s normal to experience a certain degree of pain and swelling.
+The recovery period is largely dependent on how badly your wisdom teeth are impacted.
 The typical recovery time frame for wisdom tooth removal is 3-4 days.
 Although, it can take up to one week to completely heal.
-The recovery period is largely dependent on how badly your wisdom teeth are impacted, as well as the angle they are growing.

 If you are experiencing pain and believe your wisdom teeth may be coming through then book an appointment with our dentist so we can take an x-ray and help identify the best course of action for you.